joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/02/us/politics/marco-rubio-senate-budget-iran-cuba.html

 **Russia Is Showing Signs of Weakness in Ukraine.
 So It Hits Harder.**\
-`The war has not been going the Kremlin’s way recently, with battleground losses and mounting casualties.
-With renewed strikes, Moscow hopes to gain a better position for negotiations.`\
+`The war has not been going the Kremlin’s way, with battleground losses and mounting casualties.
+With fiercer strikes, Moscow hopes to gain a better position for negotiations.`\
 https://www.nytimes.com/2026/06/02/world/europe/ukraine-russia-war-strikes.html

 **Meta Expands Safety Features for Teenagers**\